roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Brandi had kept her pussy clean and perfectly bald for her master but hadn't shaved that morning for Teresa hadn't thought of it.
 She was partly right this woman was experienced in keeping a slave girl.

  "Come on kitten, jump up on the bed," Janet told her.
-Report_Story #1